MegaMek/mekbay/README.md

    ```bash
    npm run prerun
    ```
+   *Note: The `mm-data` repository is required for generating compressed assets.
+Without it, the application will still run, but unit icons and other resources will be missing.*

 2. **Start the Server**:
    Launch the development server.
 This watches for file changes and rebuilds the app in memory.